probe-rs/probe-rs/cargo-flash/README.md

 # apt install -y pkg-config libusb-1.0-0-dev libftdi1-dev
 ```

-n.b.
 If the libusb v0.1 dev package (`libusb-dev`) is installed when dependant crates are built, you may get link failures at the end of the build.

-Remove with:
+On Ubuntu you can fix this by removing it with

 ```bash
 # apt purge libusb-dev